-The E2 and Progesterone values are high and testify that the patient is developing a takes several weeks if done by intranasal spray.
-After 3 weeks (W3), hormones all show basal values, and stimulation can be started with 150 IU of HP-HMG daily, while maintaining the GnRH agonist treatment.
+CURRENT CASE: A PCO-like patient (with an AMH value of 14 ng/mL) treated with a GnRH agonist-long protocol.
+Initially, desensitisation is attempted, which takes several weeks if done by intranasal spray.
+After 3 weeks (W3), hormones all show basal values, and stimulation can be started with 150 IU of HP-HMG